-As per Section 35(5), a copy of the audited accounts and such other documents in such form and manner 'as may be prescribed' ought to be submitted along with the reconciliation statement (i.e. GSTR 9C).
+As per S.35(5), a copy of audited accounts and such other documents in such form and manner 'as may be prescribed' ought to be submitted along with reconciliation statement (i.e. GSTR 9C).
 Prescription ought to be provided in the Rules, when the Act employs the term 'as may be prescribed'.
-No documents other than the audited annual accounts have been prescribed in Rule 80(3).
+No documents other than audited annual accounts have been prescribed in Rule 80(3).

-Part B of GSTR 9C requires the GST Auditor to enclose a copy of the audit report of the entity, where the audit of the entity has been carried out by another person under a statute other than the GST Act.
-In the said case, documents declared by the said statute to form part of the audited financial statements must also be annexed to the audit report.
+Part B of GSTR 9C requires the GST Auditor to enclose a copy of audit report of the entity, where the audit of the entity has been carried out by another person under a statute other than GST Act.
+In the said case, documents declared by the said statute to form part of audited financial statements must also be annexed to the audit report.